NKhan121/Code-Against-Trump/README.md

 Post-election there's been a groundswell of data + tech people curious to use their skills to work against Trump's America.
 There have also been a number of new groups emerging to do just that.
 It's been a little hard to keep track.
 This is a list of volunteer-based groups that use data and technology to improve American communities and work against Trump's vision of America.

+**This list is not comprehensive.
+Please add to it!
+Submit a pull request or email me at datalensdc@gmail.com**

 ## An Important Note
 Data and technology is but one part of a very large toolbox in fighting back.
 Please check out websites like http://www.holyfucktheelection.com/ (and [grow their list](https://github.com/csb324/holyfucktheelectionistomorrow)) on other ways to volunteer time or money.
 Many of the groups below are predominantly focused on data and tech but invite people from all skillsets and levels of expertise.